Best Areas for Startups in Cape Town

 1. Cape Town CBD

 The Central Business District (CBD) remains a strong choice for startups.
 It offers a wide range of office space types, from co-working setups to formal offices.
+The Cape Town CBD remains one of the most important locations for startups despite its higher rental levels.
+Many entrepreneurs overlook the CBD because they assume it is exclusively suited to large corporates.
+In reality, the city centre offers several advantages that can support startup growth.

 Why startups choose Cape Town CBD: